erikaduan/r_tips/tutorials/p-sql_to_r_workflows/p-sql_to_r_workflows_part_2.md

 ## Writing SQL `JOIN` queries

-The `dplyr` syntax for joining tables is very similar to its corresponding SQL syntax.
+The SQL syntax for joining tables is very similar to the R `dplyr` syntax for joining tables.
 The concept of left joins, right joins, inner joins and full joins are shared across both languages.
-In SQL, `JOIN` is executed directly after `FROM` and it is best practice to aliasing (rename via `AS`) table names to specify the records to join.
+In SQL, `JOIN` is executed directly after `FROM` and it is best practice to alias (rename via `AS`) table names to specify which columns to join on.

 **Note:** Always ensure that you are joining to at least one column containing unique Ids to prevent unexpected many-to-many joined results.